Brainstorm4266/nexusSYS.py/README.md

 # Setup

-First, clone this repository and run <code>pip install -U -r requirements.txt</code>, then run ```python3 src/__main__.py``` Also, set up a database.
+First, clone this repository and run <code>pip install -U -r requirements.txt</code>, then run ```python3 src/__main__.py```

+The database is set up automatically, though you can use your own.